-Serve this German apple strudel with a fresh cup of coffee and lots of whipped cream.
-Heaven!
+This German apple strudel recipe is wonderful with a fresh cup of coffee and lots of whipped cream.
+Yes, a quick German recipe you will enjoy!

 I don't recall Mutti ever making a traditional German apple strudel recipe.
 It wasn't part of her upbringing.
 Since then, I've found out it seems to be something that is handed down from generation to generation.